Synapse Glossary¶

 ).

-Fused Knowledge¶
+Fused Knowledge

 See Knowledge, Fused.

 A graph is a mathematical structure used to model pairwise relations between objects.
 Graphs consist of vertices (or nodes) that represent objects and edges that connect exactly two vertices in some type of relationship.
-Nodes and edges in a graph are typically represented by dots or circles conneted by lines.
+Nodes and edges in a graph are typically represented by dots or circles connected by lines.

-Graph, Directed¶
+Graph, Directed

 A directed graph is a Graph where the edges representing relationships between nodes have a “direction”.
 Given node X and node Y connected by edge E, the relationship is valid for X -> E -> Y but not Y -> E -> X. For example, the relationship “Fred owns bank account #01234567” is valid, but “bank account #01234567 owns Fred” is not.
 Nodes and edges in a directed graph are typically represented by dots or circles connected by arrows.

 Short for Globally Unique Identifier.
 Within Synapse, a GUID is a Type specified as a 128-bit value that is unique within a given Cortex.
 GUIDs are used as primary properties for forms that cannot be uniquely represented by a specific value or set of values.
-Not to be confused with the Microsoft-specific definition of GUID, which is a 128-bit value with a specific format (see https://msdn.microsoft.com/en-us/library/aa373931.aspx).

-GUID Form¶
+GUID Form

 See Form, GUID.